 There is clearly an appetite for unreserved discussion in this space – by the time the panel kicked off, we were officially standing room only.
 And thanks to our audiences’ energetic social media action, we trended on Twitter with #wiwik – relive the evening's best quotables here!

-After an introduction from Nanci Veitch, our events curator extraordinaire, we welcomed our panel and moderator, Nicki Sprinz, to the stage.
+After an introduction from Nanci Veitch, our events organiser extraordinaire, we welcomed our panel and moderator, Nicki Sprinz, to the stage.
 She was joined by founder Mo White, social entrepreneur Nat Campbell, Working Families CEO Sarah Jackson and blogger-turned-author Emma Gannon.

 So, with different industries, backgrounds and lifestyles represented onstage we were set for an exciting exchange of ideas on what career success looks like, how to get there and how to sustain it.
 The very first topic of conversation – the start of our panelists’ working lives – really crystallized the breadth of experience on display.

 A key take-away from these inspiring women’s stories is the diversity of ways each of them started out.
 No-one suggested they had taken a fail-safe path to success, rather emphasised they are the sum of their experience.
 Emma spoke about how, over time and through her experience, the idea that it’s a death blow to your career to work anywhere less than a year has become ridiculous.
 She finds value in working on a project-by-project basis – it’s a model that aligns with her multi-faceted career allowing her to incrementally develop when she takes on a new piece of work, be that a speaking engagement, podcast or new book.